ArnasPuskunigis/Comp3000/README.md

 ## How to install

-Download the source code from the GitHub repository found here: https://github.com/ArnasPuskunigis/Comp3000.
-Open the “Download Link” text file where you will be navigated to a Google Drive folder, there you can download the correct build, for example if you are on mobile then get the Android.apk, for vr get the VR.apk and for PC, install the PCfolder.
+Open the “Download Link” .txt file where you will be navigated to a Google Drive folder, there you can download the correct build, for example if you are on mobile then get the Android.apk, for vr get the VR.apk and for PC, install the PCfolder.
 For VR and Android you will have to open the .apk and allow it to install, if prompted with “not allowed to download from unknown sources” or something similar, typically there is a prompt which you can navigate to which allows you to install it anyways.
 This is because the app is not widely recognised yet and it is not because it is flagged as suspicious, it is just unknown because it is new.
 Once installed, navigate to it and open it.
 On PC, run the .exe file.